devonfw/shop-floor/dsf4openshift/cluster/command-line/deploy-app/README.md

 * GIT_URI="": Git source URI for application.
 * GIT_REF="": Git branch/tag reference.
 * CONTEXT_DIR="": The subdirectory where is the code inside the repository.
-  SSH_KEY="": If is true, a sshkey file is needed and the deploy-app ask about it to deploy the app.
+  SSH_KEY="": If is true, an sshkey file is needed and the deploy-app ask about it to deploy the app.
 </pre>
 The parameters with an * are required and can't be empty.

 For Angular, we have the next extra parameters to link the app with the backend:
 <pre>
-REST_ENDPOINT_PATTERN="": It's the pattern URL of the backend's REST API endpoint that must be modify by address of Link aplication.
+REST_ENDPOINT_PATTERN="": It's the pattern URL of the backend's REST API endpoint that must be modify by address of Link application.

 LINKS_PROJECT="" It's the name of the project where the backend is.
 (It's the PROJECT parameter of the backend)

-LINKS_APPLICATION_NAME="": It's the name of the backend aplication inside openshift.
+LINKS_APPLICATION_NAME="": It's the name of the backend application inside openshift.
 (It's the APLICATION_NAME parameter of the backend).
 </pre>